This poem is based on The Beatitudes in Matthew 5:7, ‘Blessed are the merciful, for they shall receive mercy.’

 To extend mercy is to act compassionately to those in distress or hurting, especially when it is within one’s power to punish or harm them.
 The word mercy means “price paid.”
 Show mercy to those who have hurt you, to those who have offended you, toward those who are less fortunate than yourself.
 Beverley Joy

 I love this Feature image I found that combines Kintsugi and a hand with which to show mercy as an action we take.
-We have to do something, take action, for someone other then ourselves.
+We must do something, act, for someone other than ourselves.

 Through Jesus dying on the cross

 The Lord hears our plea for mercy

 For those who show no mercy.

 Guilty of our sin, we crave mercy